 There are also medicines available to help you quit.

-Nicotine replacement therapy (NRT): this can help if withdrawal symptoms are troublesome.
-Nicotine gum, sprays, patches, tablets, lozenges, and inhalers are available to buy, and on prescription.
+Nicotine replacement therapy (NRT) can help if withdrawal symptoms are troublesome.
+Nicotine gum, sprays, patches, tablets, lozenges and inhalers are available to buy and on prescription.
 Using one of these increases your chance of stopping smoking if you really want to stop.
-A pharmacist, GP, or practice nurse can advise about NRT.
+A pharmacist, GP or practice nurse can advise about NRT.

 If you are pregnant, you can consider using NRT.
 NRT is a medicine and may have effects on the baby.
-But, many people argue that NRT is safer than smoking as, unlike smoking, NRT just gives you nicotine.
+But it is believed that NRT is safer than smoking as, unlike smoking, NRT just gives you nicotine.
 Smoking gives you nicotine plus a lot of toxic chemicals.
 So, if NRT does enable you to stop smoking, it may be worthwhile to take it even if you are pregnant.
+However, if you can stop smoking without NRT, this is the best option.
+If you do use NRT patches during pregnancy, remove them before going to bed.
+It is not yet known what the harms are from electronic cigarettes in pregnancy.
+So it is best to avoid these until more is known.

 There are other medicines available but these can only be used BEFORE you become pregnant.
-They are called bupropion (trade name Zyban®) and varenicline (trade name Champix®).
+They are called bupropion and varenicline.
 You should not take these medicines when you are pregnant, as the risk to the unborn child is not known.

-GPs, practice nurses, or pharmacists can provide information, encouragement, and tips on stopping smoking.
+GPs, practice nurses or pharmacists can provide information, encouragement and tips on stopping smoking.
 Also, throughout the country there are specialist NHS Stop Smoking Clinics which have good success in helping people to stop smoking.
-Your doctor may refer you to one if you are keen to stop smoking.
+Your doctor can refer you to one if you are keen to stop smoking.
+You can also call the NHS Smoking Helpline on 0300 123 1044, or visit the NHS Stop smoking website.
+The website link is listed at the end of this leaflet.

 Women who are pregnant should not drink alcohol.
 The reason for this is that alcohol can cause damage to a developing baby.
 Alcohol gets to a baby through the placenta if a pregnant woman drinks alcohol.
 A baby cannot process alcohol very well.
-So, any alcohol in your baby stays in their body much longer than in you.
+So, any alcohol in your baby stays in its body much longer than in you.
 This is known to be a risk for causing serious problems.
-For example, studies have shown that:
+At worst, babies can develop a syndrome of severe abnormalities, called fetal alcohol syndrome.
+In others, alcohol can cause problems for the baby such as poor growth, premature labour and physical and mental disability.

 For most women, it is important to do some regular physical activity during pregnancy as part of living a healthy lifestyle.
 In most cases, moderate physical activity during pregnancy is safe and can have benefits for both you and your baby and should not harm either of you.
 However, you do need to be sensible about what type of physical activity you do.
 You should aim to do a mixture of both aerobic physical activity and muscle-strengthening physical activity.
 In general, at least 30 minutes of physical activity every day is recommended.
 Physical activity during pregnancy is safe for most women.
 However, there are some pregnant women who should speak to their doctor or midwife before doing any physical activity during their pregnancy.
-See the separate leaflet called Pregnancy and Physical Activity for further information.
+This would include women who have other medical conditions, such as heart or breathing problems or complications in their pregnancy.
+It is also safer to avoid high-impact sports and contact sports where there is more risk of injury.
+Scuba diving should be avoided in pregnancy due to the risk to the fetus involved in pressure changes.
+See separate leaflet called Pregnancy and Physical Activity for more details.

 Sex is safe for most couples during pregnancy.
-The penis will go no further than your vagina and the baby will be unaffected.
 Later in pregnancy, sex and orgasm may provoke contractions known as Braxton-Hicks contractions.
 These make your bump feel hard.
 They can be uncomfortable but are quite normal.
 They usually pass after a few minutes.

 Your doctor or midwife may advise you to avoid sex if you have had heavy bleeding in your pregnancy.
 This may also be the case if your waters have broken.
 This is because the protective barrier has gone, so having sex then may increase the risk of infection.